carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/onboarding.md

 ### Memoizing complex functions or callbacks

 Memoization is the process of caching a complex process, so it doesn't have to be re-calculated on each render.
-There's no way I can write this better then Kent C. Dodds, so I let's take a look at what he has to say in [this blog post](https://kentcdodds.com/blog/usememo-and-usecallback).
+There's no way I can write this better than Kent C. Dodds, so I let's take a look at what he has to say in [this blog post](https://kentcdodds.com/blog/usememo-and-usecallback).

 ### Keep JSX clean and simple